onqtam/onqtam.github.io/_posts/2018-04-26-thailand-solo-2018-february.md

 ## Day 21

-I experienced the worse flight scheduling in my life (entirely my fault) - I spent a total of 20 hours waiting at airports between 3 flights... (so with the flights it was a trip of 32+ hours) - the same as my saga in 2015 when I went to Morocco...
-Doha kinda feels like a second home to me ;d
+I experienced the worse flight scheduling in my life (entirely my fault) - I spent a total of 20 hours waiting at airports between 3 flights... (so with the flights it was a trip of 32+ hours) - the same as my saga in 2015 when I went to Morocco... by now Doha kinda feels like a second home to me ;d

 ## Conclusions